Working language

+Press room of the European Commission inside the Berlaymont building, Brussels.
+2007.

 A working language (also procedural language) is a language that is given a unique legal status in a supranational company, society, state or other body or organization as its primary means of communication.
-It is primarily the language of the daily correspondence and conversation, since the organization usually has members with various differing language backgrounds.
+It is primarily the language of daily correspondence and conversation, since the organization usually has members with various differing language backgrounds.

 Most international organizations have working languages for their bodies.
 For a given organization, a working language may or may not also be an official language.

 United Nations working languages

 Originally, English and French were the working languages at the UN.
 Later, Arabic, Chinese, Russian, and Spanish were added as working languages in the General Assembly and in the Economic and Social Council.
 Currently, Arabic, Chinese, English, French, Russian, and Spanish are the working languages of the Security Council.

 Examples of common international organizations

 English and French

 The International Criminal Court has two working languages: English and French.
 The Council of Europe, the OECD, and NATO also have English and French as their two working languages.

 The World Organization of the Scout Movement (WOSM) has English and French as official languages, with Arabic, Russian, and Spanish as additional working languages.